HL7/fhir-shorthand/input/pagecontent/reference.md

   * The first statement fixes the system and code, leaving the display empty
   * The second statement fixes the system, code, and display text
-  * The third statement is illegal
+  * The third statement has the same meaning as the first statement

   In a profiling content, typically only the system and code are important conformance criteria, so the first statement is preferred.
 In the context of an instance, the display text conveys additional information useful to the information receiver, so the second statement would be preferred.